abhishekarya1/Hash-Define-myNotes/content/c++/2018-06-07-my-sublime-env.md

  - For Switching Tabs: Ctrl + Tab
  - For Scrolling Up/Down: Ctrl + Up/Down Key
  - For Inserting HTML Tags: _write tagname_ and then press Tab
+ - For Multiple Coloumns: Alt + Shift + _number of coloumns_ (max. = 4, nos. after that for various display modes)
+ - Focus on Single Coloumn: Ctrl + _number of coloumn_

 ### Snippets in Sublime
 Tools -> Developer -> New Snippet...